tobetter/iot-odroid/README.md

 #####Note for Windows Users:
-When you clone/fork this repository, please ensure that file permissions for the libraries are set properly and "libpaho-mqtt3a.so" and "libpaho-mqtt3a.so.1" are symbolic links.
+When you clone/fork this repository,ensure that file permissions for the libraries are set properly and that  "libpaho-mqtt3a.so" and "libpaho-mqtt3a.so.1" are symbolic links.